 Another one of my ferrets loves to play with water, so she has a lot of fun with her Catit Flower Water Fountain.

 These interactive ferret toys are great and many ferrets love to play with them.
 Some ferrets, however, play with a toy for a short period of time and then lose interest in it and never play with the toy again.

 Many of us spoil our ferrets and although we may be disappointed that the newest ferret toys we brought home did not impress our fur babies, we are all too eager to try something else.
 You can’t beat the joy of watching a ferret play–it never gets old!
-Continue reading Ferret Toys–Rumba For Ferrets
+Continue reading Entertain Your Ferret with Unusual Ferret Toys: Rumba For Ferrets

-If you have a ferret (or 2 or 6) you know that they can get into lots of trouble when left unattended.
-However, it may not always be practical to keep an eye on your ferret while he is out of the cage—especially if you have more than one.
+If you have a ferret (or 2 or 6), you know that they can get into lots of trouble when left unattended.
+However, it may not always be practical to keep an eye on your ferret while they’re out of the cage—especially if you have more than one.
 Ferrets are often bored in their cage and just sleep.
 Or they may get determined to break out.
-One of my ferrets, Toby, likes to grab onto the rungs of the cage door and pull and shake it with all his might–trying to escape.
+One of my ferrets, Toby, likes to grab onto the rungs of the cage door and pull and shake it with all his might, trying to escape.

 Ferrets need plenty of time out of their cages in order to be happy and healthy.

 One way to provide your ferrets with playtime is to use a ferret playpen.
 Although a ferret playpen is not a substitution for one-on-one playtime for you and your ferret, it can add a new and fun experience for your ferret.
 The right playpen can provide a safe and confined area for your ferret to play, relax and nap.
 Ferret playpens can serve a variety of functions such as a portable, confined area when traveling and a safe way to be outdoors.
 Continue reading Ferret Playpens—What to Look for